hepple42/hepple42/README.md

 #### [Raytracer]

-My fellow 42 student [tjensen42] and I built a raytracing-based 3D renderer in C.
+My fellow 42 student [tjensen42] and I built a ray traced 3D renderer in C.
-Using a path tracing algorithm, we were able to implement fundamental physical and mathematical concepts to generate beautiful images.
+Using a path tracing algorithm, we implemented fundamental physical and mathematical concepts to generate beautiful images.
-This conncetion between physics and code was especially interesting to me.
+I was immediately fascinated by this direct link between physics and code.

 #### [Web Server]

 Together with my peers [tjensen42] and [khirsig], I created a HTTP web server in C++.
-We used Nginx as a reference, and our server is following the HTTP/1.1 standard.
+We used Nginx as a reference, and our server implements the [HTTP/1.1 standard](https://www.rfc-editor.org/rfc/rfc2616).
-In this project, I learned a lot about the HTTP protocol, but also about the functioning of the internet in general.
+This project taught me a lot about the HTTP protocol, but also about how the Internet works in general.

 #### [C++ STL Containers]

-To get familliar with the C++ STL and template programming, I recoded the C++ containers vector, map, stack, and set.
+To familiarise myself with the C++ STL and template programming, I implemented the C++ containers vector, map, stack, and set from scratch.
-I also implemented a red-black tree as an underlying data structure for map and set, as well as iterator systems and utilities like std::pair or std::enable_if.
+This includes creating a red-black tree as an underlying data structure for map and set, as well as iterator systems and utilities like std::pair or std::enable_if.

 #### [Shell]

-As our first bigger project at 42, [tjensen42] and I coded a small bash-like shell in C.
+As our first major project at 42, [tjensen42] and I coded a small bash-like shell in C.
-Its features include several builtins, redirections, pipes, subshells, variables, and much more.
+Its features include several builtins, redirections, pipes, subshells, variables, and other standard functionality.

 [42 Heilbronn]: https://www.42heilbronn.de/learncoderepeat